MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

 In this exercise, you configured your ASP.NET Core web application to connect to your resources in Azure.

-### Exercise 4: Migrating SQL cata to Azure Cosmos DB
+### Exercise 4: Migrating SQL data to Azure Cosmos DB

 #### Task 1: Create migration project